Pied stilt: Distribution and habitat

 The pied stilt is resident in southern Sumatra, Java, Sulawesi and most of Australia, New Zealand and Papua New Guinea.
 There are non-breeding populations in Sri Lanka, the Philippines, Brunei, Palau, South Kalimantan, West Nusa Tenggara, East Nusa Tenggara, East Timor and New Guinea.
 This bird is a vagrant to Japan and Christmas Island.
+Its habitat is in wetlands and estuaries.